devtpc/Spark01-Basics/README.md

 #### Optional: Check the cluster nodes by typing `kubectl get nodes`

-The AKS node is Ready:
+Notice, that the AKS node is Ready:

 ![Prepare spark image2](/screenshots/img_prepare_spark_2.png)